Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Proofs of Theorems and

 Below, we show that the first and second terms in \eqref{eq:RCU} are bounded by $\tilde{\epsilon}_n$ and $h_n$, respectively.
 Here, $h_n$ is chosen so that $\log M$ is maximized up to the $O(Q^{-1}(\epsilon_n)^2)$ term given that the right-hand side of \eqref{eq:RCU} is equal to $\epsilon_n$.

 We set $t_n$ in \eqref{eq:taun} as

-Since the channel is a DMC, the random variable $\imath(X; Y)$ has a finite support and is bounded.
-Therefore, Cram\'er's condition in \thmref{thm:moderatePetrov} is satisfied.
+Since the channel is a DMC, the random variables $\imath(X_i; Y_i)$ are supported on a finite alphabet, thereby satisfying Cram\'er's condition in \eqref{eq:Cramercond}.
+Further, since, by assumption, $V_{\mr{u}}(P_X) > 0$, \thmref{thm:moderatePetrov} and \lemref{lem:cornish} are applicable.
 Applying the MD result in \lemref{lem:cornish} to \eqref{eq:tildeeps}, we get

 We compute the first two derivatives of the $Q^{-1}(x)$ function~as

 By taking the Taylor series expansion of $Q^{-1}(\cdot)$ around $\epsilon_n$ and using \eqref{eq:tneq1}--\eqref{eq:Qderiv2}, we get

 Next, we bound the probability $\Prob{\overline{Z} \geq Z \geq \tau_n}$.
 Define the random vector $\mb{U} \triangleq (U_1, U_2) = (Z, \overline{Z} - Z)$. and the sequence